ToeKnee013/Capstone-Project-BellaBeat/Analysis Journal.md

 ```
 **Result: 989,701**

-This query gives us the ```SUM``` of calories for the participants who's average calories fell under the average of 991.
-In other words, the total calories burned amongst all instances which are considered more active.
+This query gives us the ```SUM``` of calories for the participants who had less rest times in minutes fell under the average of 991 minutes.
+In other words.

-Let's check out the opposite.
+* Let's check out the opposite.
 ```
   SELECT
   SUM